Written by Greg Ellifritz

 Criminals are aware of this effect and use it to their advantage.

 I commonly see news reports of resisting citizens being surprised by “lookouts”.
 In the context of terrorism, the same lookouts are called “handlers.”
-In either case, they are confederates of the criminal who have the responsibility to remain low profile and protect the primary criminal or terrorist in the event of effective resistance.
+Some trainers call them “tail gunners.”
+No matter what they are called, they are confederates of the criminal who have the responsibility to remain low profile and protect the primary criminal or terrorist in the event of effective resistance.

 Most commonly, I see this situation in retail store robberies.
 The lookout will pose as a customer and keep an eye on the robber.
 If anyone resists, the lookout shoots from an ambush position.
 This role is often assigned to getaway car drivers in both residential home invasions and commercial thefts as well.
 If police or a resisting citizen enter during the crime in progress, the getaway driver slips in behind them and shoots.